 Ciaran O’Connor [8 June 2012]

 Ciarán O’Connor is State Architect and Principal Architect, Director of Architectural Service and Head of Major Projects at the Office of Public Works.
-He is currently President of the RIAI.
+He is a former President of the RIAI.

 Grainne Shaffrey is Principal of Shaffrey Associates Architects, a practice which has undertaken architectural, urban design and planning projects throughout Ireland and possess a wide knowledge of Irish towns and cities.
 Architectural work includes the conservation, adaptation and extension of historic buildings and new buildings in existing urban settings.